-When sexual abuse occurs at a school, it is very common the victim or the victim’s family will file a negligent hiring claim against the institution.
+When sexual abuse occurs at a school, it is very common for the victim or victim’s family to file a negligent hiring claim against the institution.
 Often, the assailant had a history of abuse that went unchecked or ignored by the individual responsible for hiring.

 When hiring a person to work at a school or on a school’s campus, the employer is responsible for conducting a background check as well as checking references.
 Occasionally, the hiring party will cut corners by only completing a partial background check, not calling the reference’s numbers, or not conducting a background check at all because they are familiar with the applicant.